 Systems Scaffold Training

-Train to assemble the System Scaffold, which is made up of different sized vertical posts and horizontal and diagonal members.
-They are also used in the same work environments as Tube and Clamp due to the fact it is quick as frame, yet as versatile as Tube and Clamp.
+Build a System Scaffold, which is made up of different sized vertical posts and horizontal and diagonal members.
+Because it is as quick as Frame yet as versatile as Tube and Clamp it is used in the same work environments as Tube and Clamp.

 Scaffolding work is a team environment where a typical day usually starts with a tool box talk, some stretching exercises and crew assignments.
-You gather tools and material and head out to the job location to examine the hazards and plan with a safe and efficient work day.
+You are then ready to gather tools and material and head out to the job location to examine the hazards and plan with a safe and efficient work day.
 Once the paperwork is done it is GO-TIME.
 Scaffolders work at heights so particular attention goes to anchoring off with a fall arrest system and protecting other from potential falling objects.
-One of the benefits of this career choice is the pay.
+One of the benefits of this career choice is the rate of pay.

 The following table is a sample of typical hourly rates of pay for Scaffold Builders in Western Canada.